Andrea Matthews

 Saol gan bás – life without death

-Scian na Lúin – The Knife of Lúin
+Scian na Lúin – Dagger of Lúin

-A sheanchara - old friend
+A sheanchara - old friend (the a is used when addressing the person directly)

 A shíorghrá – my eternal love (a term of endearment)